arslanmusaddiq/1DT308-Introductory-Project/project-template.md

 During the planning meeting discuss the ambition-level of the group.
 Read the examination criteria and come up with a plan.

-**All groups are required to have a weekly meeting with the project supervisor.** Time slots will be planned.
+**All groups are required to have a weekly meeting with the project supervisor.** Time slots will be planned [here](https://docs.google.com/spreadsheets/d/1Qu5aW9imXaxWTpthV_sjVzB7169cBDxHYlATHi5hwbw)

 ## Requirements